velvetkevorkian/website-2021/posts/blog/web-archaeology.md

 preserved in amber.
 But mostly, they are gone, and we can only infer their former existence with the help of secondary sources.

-I\'m drawn to these tomes.
+I'm drawn to these tomes.
 Despite their age, they have something of the [New Aesthetic][1] about them.
 Their subject matter is fundamentally ill-suited to being depicted on the printed page.
 Shorn of their interactivity, their links to each other, websites lose all the things which set them apart from print.
-Like trying to understand a ballet\'s choreography through half a dozen photos, you get fascinating flashes of an idea.
+Like trying to understand a ballet's choreography through half a dozen photos, you get fascinating flashes of an idea.
 The essence, though, is gone from them, as surely as the essence is gone from the stuffed animal relics in the museum.